Program customization

 DescriptionBiomarkers are becoming increasingly important in medicine, particularly in the field of personalized medicine (prognostics, diagnostics, companion tests).
 In recent years, medical technologies have become increasingly sophisticated and will therefore radically shape the future of medicine.

-During this course, you will gain a new insight into biomarkers and biotechnological innovations, with a vision of the possible future of personalized medicine, with the aim of helping you to develop applied critical thinking in this field.
+During this course, you will gain a new insight into biomarkers and biotechnological innovations, with a vision of the possible future of personalized medicine, with the aim of helping you develop applied critical thinking in this field.

 Learning objectives1.
 Acquire new knowledge about personalized medicine and its future challenges